gfetterman/zfparse/README.md

 The `dataframe_from_phrases()` function will construct a Pandas DataFrame from a phrase list.
 The columns are:

-* the phrase number within the list
+1. the phrase number within the list
-* the bout number within a phrase
+2. the bout number within a phrase
-* the motif number within a bout
+3. the motif number within a bout
   * this will be 'intro' for intro notes
   * this will be 'extra' for intervening vocalizations
+4. the vocalization number within a motif or 'intro' or 'extra' group
-* the vocalization start datetime
+5. the vocalization start datetime
-* the vocalization stop datetim
+6. the vocalization stop datetime
-* the vocalization name
+7. the vocalization name

 ## Parsing explanation